-- Water (WGII Chapter 4); - Food, fibre and other ecosystem products (WGII Chapter 5); - Cities, settlements and key infrastructure (WGII Chapter 6); - Health, well-being and the changing structure of communities (WGII Chapter 7); - Poverty, livelihoods and sustainable development (WGII Chapter 8).
+- Terrestrial and freshwater ecosystems and their services (WGII Chapter 2); - Ocean and coastal ecosystems and their services (WGII Chapter 3); - Water (WGII Chapter 4); - Food, fibre and other ecosystem products (WGII Chapter 5); - Cities, settlements and key infrastructure (WGII Chapter 6); - Health, wellbeing and the changing structure of communities (WGII Chapter 7); - Poverty, livelihoods and sustainable development (WGII Chapter 8).

-Many of these sectors also include assets affected by climate change that are important for recreation and tourism, including elements of ecosystems services, health and well-being, communities, livelihoods and sustainable development (see also Chapter 1 on the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), and the IPCC Special Report on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems (SRCCL; Hurlbert et al., 2019; IPCC, 2019c)).
+Many of these sectors also include assets affected by climate change that are important for recreation and tourism, including elements of ecosystems services, health and wellbeing, communities, livelihoods, and sustainable development (see also Chapter 1 on the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), and the IPCC Special Report on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems (Hurlbert et al., 2019; IPCC, 2019c).

-CIDs can be captured in seven main types: heat and cold; wet and dry; wind; snow and ice; coastal; oceanic and other.
+CIDs can be captured in seven main types: heat and cold, wet and dry, wind, snow and ice, coastal, oceanic and others.
 Table 12.1 provides an overview of the seven CID types and the CID categories associated with each type.
-The type 'Other' comprises additional CIDs that are not encompassed within the other six CID types, including air pollution weather (e.g., meteorological conditions that favour high concentrations of surface ozone, particulate matter or other air pollutants), near-surface atmospheric CO2 concentrations, and mean radiation forcing at the surface (which are, for example, relevant for plant growth).
-Icebergs, fog and lightning are also noted in this chapter but are not broadly assessed across all subsections.
+The type "Other" comprises additional CIDs that are not encompassed with the above six CID types, including air pollution weather (e.g., meteorological conditions that favour high concentrations of surface ozone, particulate matter, or other air pollutants), near-surface atmospheric CO2 concentrations, and mean radiation forcing at the surface, for instance relevant for plant growth.
+Icebergs, fog and lightning are also noted in this chapter but are not broadly assessed across all sub-sections.
 In addition, there can be changes in impacts associated with earthquakes that interact with climate variables and climate change, such as liquefaction (e.g., Yasuhara et al., 2012) during earthquakes, or earthquakes caused by snow and water changes (Amos et al., 2014; Johnson et al., 2017), which are secondary effects on geophysical hazards that are not further assessed in this chapter.
 The characteristics and physical description of the climate phenomena or essential climate variables associated with each of these CID categories are assessed and described in previous Chapters 2-11 or Chapter 12 directly as indicated in Table 12.1.
-The CID categories are further mapped on to different sectors in Section 12.3 (Table 12.2).
+The CID categories are further mapped onto different sectors in section 12.3 (Table 12.2).